huggingface/transformers/docs/source/en/perf_train_gpu_one.md

 ## Optimizer choice

 The most common optimizer used to train transformer models is Adam or AdamW (Adam with weight decay).
-Adam achieves good convergence by storing the rolling average of the previous gradients which, however, adds an additional memory footprint of the order of the number of model parameters.
-One remedy to this is to use an alternative optimizer.
+Adam achieves good convergence by storing the rolling average of the previous gradients; however, it adds an additional memory footprint of the order of the number of model parameters.
+To remedy this, you can use an alternative optimizer.
 For example if you have [NVIDIA/apex](https://github.com/NVIDIA/apex) installed, `adamw_apex_fused` will give you the fastest training experience among all supported AdamW optimizers.

-[`Trainer`] integrates a variety of optimisers that can be used out of box: `adamw_hf`, `adamw_torch`, `adamw_torch_fused`, `adamw_apex_fused`, `adamw_anyprecision or adafactor`.
+[`Trainer`] integrates a variety of optimizers that can be used out of box: `adamw_hf`, `adamw_torch`, `adamw_torch_fused`, `adamw_apex_fused`, `adamw_anyprecision` or `adafactor`.
 More optimizers can be plugged in via a third-party implementation.

 Let's take a closer look at two alternatives to AdamW optimizer - Adafactor (available in Trainer), and 8bit BNB quantized optimizer (third-party implementation).